 “Papa was an old-fashioned preacher.
 He preached the word of God straight from the Bible, without regard for personalities or consequences.”

-I love how Michael is somewhat like this.
+I love how Michael is like this.
 Then again, he is not.
 He cares about delivering the Word of God without diluting it, but you can also sense how he cares about his listeners and where they might be in life.
 And I love him for it.